sayakpaul/Blood-Cell-Detection-using-TFOD-API/README.md

 [`Notebooks/Exploration.ipynb`](https://github.com/sayakpaul/Blood-Cell-Detection-using-TFOD-API/blob/master/Notebooks/Exploration.ipynb) takes care of putting together the images and annotations in the right directory in the right way.
 This process was referred from [this tutorial](https://blog.floydhub.com/localize-and-detect-corrosion-with-tensorflow-object-detection-api/) and so were the generation of the `.csv` files and `TFRecords`.

-I followed the official [TensorFlow Object Detection API documentation](https://github.com/tensorflow/models/tree/master/research/object_detection) and [this article](https://medium.com/tensorflow/training-and-serving-a-realtime-mobile-object-detector-in-30-minutes-with-cloud-tpus-b78971cf1193) to kickstart the training process on GCP using ML Engine and Cloud TPUs.
+I followed the official [TensorFlow Object Detection API documentation](https://github.com/tensorflow/models/tree/master/research/object_detection) and [this article](https://medium.com/tensorflow/training-and-serving-a-realtime-mobile-object-detector-in-30-minutes-with-cloud-tpus-b78971cf1193) to kickstart the training process on GCP using ML Engine and Cloud TPUs and also to export the inference graph.

+I used a Faster R-CNN based architecture since it resolves the problem of *selective search* pretty elegantly and yields a pretty good accuracy.
+The `Model_Checkpoints` folder contains the latest checkpointed files  collected from the training process.

 ## Demo inference